hexin-pku/Heisenberg/README.md

 project of Utenaq; this program is first plan to as the programming work for the Quantum Chemistry lecture, of Prof. W.J.
 Liu, CCME of Peking University.

-> After the hand in the programmimg work for the QC class, the former basic Hatree Fock method would be put in the "tyro" directory with additional annotations, which can be referenced by beginers of Quantum Chemistry.
+> After the handing in the programmimg work for the QC class, the basic Hatree Fock method (closed-RHF) would be put in the "tyro" directory with additional annotations, which can be referenced by beginers of Quantum Chemistry.

 # compile
 in this directory, by command `make`, or in this child directory type `make`, your computer should be LINUX platform.

 # usage
-* \[ Hsbg -h \], help
+* \[ Hsbg -h \], help information
-* \[ Hsbg -d \], default
+* \[ Hsbg -d \], default, calculate HeH+ example by default.
-* \[Hsbg -f \*.hif/\*.gjf\], read from a file, here the file with the Gauss09's format (or with .hif suffixes).
+* \[Hsbg -f \*.hif/\*.gjf\], read from a file, here the file with the Gauss09's format (or with .hif suffixes, it's similiar with the .gjf format).

 # test
 the closed shell of s type Hatree-Fock calculation is fine.
 But it can not treat with open shell RHF equation now or UHF equation.
 Later will add them.
 * the test of H2, is consistent with Gauss's result.
 * the test of HeH+, is also consistent with Gauss's result.
-* the test of H4, it have convergence problem with oscillation!
-It seems that it quite need DIIS to help it to obtain a correct result.(or to say, if there is generate orbitals in the molecule?)
+* the test of H4, has convergence problem with oscillation !
+It seems that it quite need DIIS to help it to obtain a correct result.(or to say, if there are degenerate orbitals in the molecule?
+So the occupation of orbitals should be treat more carefully!
+P.S., according to Jahn-Teller theorem, non-linear molecule of some symmetry must be degenerate.)
-* the test of H, is not correct.(though we not we just diagonize the H matrix to obtain the correct result, but the RHF equation of closed shell is not fit it).
+* the test of H, is not correct.(though we not we just diagonize the H matrix to obtain the correct result, but the RHF equation of closed shell is not fit to treat it.
+It's need open-shell RHF SCF method.)
 * the test of CH4, now the sp/pp V & ERI integral function is still a problem.
-It cannot do this job.
+It cannot do this job, but later will add.

 # files structure
 ## new structure (now updating)
-new structure with few files, main cantains sixs files, and move them a copy to tyro directory now.
-From them, it's easy to understand how this procedure works!
+new structure with few files, mainly contains six files, and move them a copy to tyro directory now.
+From them, it's easy to understand how does this procedure work!
 #### Hsbg_Const.h
-* just as the old file structure.
+just as the old file structure.
+* basic math and physics constants, mainly a copy from Pysi4 with little modification.
+* \[static const char*\] elements_label
+* \[static const char*\] elements_mass

 #### Hsbg_Tools.h
-* just as the old file structure.
+just as the old file structure.
+* \[tempalate\<class T\> int\] getArrayLen(T& array)
+* \[string&\] trim(string &s)
+* \[string&\] replace_recursive(string& str, const string& old_value, const string& new_value)
+* \[string&\] replace_distinct(string& str, const string& old_value, const string& new_value)

 #### Hsbg_Global.h
 all modeling class of Heisenberg are put into this file:
+here defines:
+* class Point
+* class Orbital
+* class Orbital_cgto
+* class Atom
+* class Molecule
+* class System

 		#################################################################################
 		#                                                                               #